CiscoDevNet/terraform-provider-aci/docs/data-sources/relation_from_taboo_contract_subject_to_filter.md

 ### Read-Only ###

-* `id` - (string) The distinguished name (DN) of the Relation From Taboo Contract To Filter object.
+* `id` - (string) The distinguished name (DN) of the Relation From Taboo Contract Subject To Filter object.
-* `annotation` (annotation) - (string) The annotation of the Relation From Taboo Contract To Filter object.
+* `annotation` (annotation) - (string) The annotation of the Relation From Taboo Contract Subject To Filter object.
-* `directives` (directives) - (list) The directives of the Relation From Taboo Contract To Filter object.
+* `directives` (directives) - (list) The directives of the Relation From Taboo Contract Subject To Filter object.
 Use the 'no_stats' option for Policy Compression, which allows for the utilization of fewer TCAM resources.
 Use the 'log' option to log packets and provide information about traffic that is hitting the rule of interest.
 See the [contract configuration options](https://www.cisco.com/c/en/us/solutions/collateral/data-center-virtualization/application-centric-infrastructure/white-paper-c11-743951.html#Contractconfigurationoptions) in the Cisco ACI Contract Guide White Paper for more information.
 * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
     * `key` (key) - (string) The key used to uniquely identify this configuration object.
     * `value` (value) - (string) The value of the property.